 There are lots of reasons why you might want a water-resistant radio.
 Perhaps you want to listen in the garden, in the shower, in the shed, by the pool or while working outside.
 You might even want to listen to the radio underwater while swimming.

 While there aren’t many fully waterproof radios on the market, there are lots of quality water-resistant products available.
-Here’s a roundup of some of the best options available in the UK in 2018.
+Here’s a roundup of some of the best options available in the UK.

 IP rating: IPX4 (splashproof)